Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

     This only applies to a specific subset of states, and should be skipped or shown based on information about states that will have to be handled with custom code.

     In addition, questions 12–17 have their answers compiled into a table for display, interaction that will be handled entirely in custom code.
+Section 3I
+    The HSI Programs here are repeatables, similar to goals in Section 2B.

 Section
 -------